LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Abstract

 \section{Abstract}

 Functional testing is essential for verifying that the business logic of mobile applications aligns with user requirements, serving as the primary methodology for quality assurance in software development.
 Despite its importance, functional testing remains heavily dependent on manual effort due to two core challenges.
-First, acquiring and reusing complex business logic from unstructured requirements remains difficult, which hinders the understanding of specific functionalities.
+First, acquiring and reusing business logic from unstructured requirements remains difficult, which hinders the understanding of specific functionalities.
 Second, a significant semantic gap exists when adapting business logic to the diverse GUI environments, which hinders the generation of test cases for specific mobile applications.

 To address the preceding challenges, we propose \emph{\toolNameSmall{}}, a two-stage approach that generates individual functional test cases by extracting business logic and adapting it to target applications.
-First, in the Knowledge Retrieval and Fusion stage, we construct a dataset to retrieve relevant cases and extract business logic for the target functionality.
-Second, in the Context-Aware Test Generation stage, \toolNameSmall{} jointly analyzes the extracted business logic and the real-time GUI environment to generate functional test cases.
+First, in the Knowledge Retrieval and Fusion stage, two LLM-based agents (i.e., a Semantic-Retrieval Agent and a Knowledge-Fusion Agent), are employed to construct a functional test dataset, retrieve relevant test cases, and extract structured business logic for the target functionality.
+Second, in the Context-Aware Test Generation stage, two LLM-based agents (i.e., a Perception–Interaction Agent and a Decision–Generation Agent), jointly analyze the extracted business logic and the real time GUI environment to incrementally generate context adaptive functional test cases.
 This design allows \toolNameSmall{} to accurately understand application semantics and use domain expertise to generate complete test cases with verification assertions.
 We assess the effectiveness of \toolNameSmall{} using two widely-used datasets that cover 28 real-world applications and 190 functional requirements.
-Experimental results show that \toolNameSmall{} successfully tested 40\% of functional requirements on the FrUITeR dataset (an improvement of over 48\% compared to the state-of-the-art approaches) and 65\% on the Lin dataset (an improvement of over 55\% compared to the state-of-the-art approaches).
+Experimental results show that \toolNameSmall{} successfully tested 40\% of functional requirements on the FrUITeR dataset (an improvement of over 25\% compared to the state-of-the-art approaches) and 65\% on the Lin dataset (an improvement of over 55\% compared to the state-of-the-art approaches).
 These results demonstrate the significant effectiveness of \toolNameSmall{} in functional test generation.

 \ccsdesc[300]{Software and its engineering~Software testing and debugging}